facebook

 Don’t Mow Wet Grass

-Cutting wet grass can also lead to damage, especially when using a ride-on, zero turn mowers, or a standing mower.
+Cutting wet grass can also lead to damage, especially when using a ride-on, zero-turn mower, or standing mower.
 The weight of the wheels and turns on the grass can easily slip and rip the grass.

 Use Sharp Mower Blades